Richmond, London: German residents

 The town and the borough of Richmond have been popular destinations for German expatriates and German British since at least the 19th century.
 Richmond resident Sir Max Waechter, a German-born businessman and advocate of a federal Europe, donated Glover's Island to the local council in 1900.
 The German School London opened in nearby Petersham in 1971, continuing the popularity of Richmond for German families settling in London.

 Transport

-Thirty per cent of Richmond households do not have a car or van.
+According to the 2011 census, thirty per cent of Richmond households do not have a car or van.
 This figure is well above the borough average of 24%, which may be related to the excellent transport links in the area and the lower proportion of families as reported in the 2001 census.
 A half of households have one car, in line with the borough average.